ros2/ros2_documentation/source/Capabilities/About-Navigation.rst

 Summary
 -------

-Navigation capabilities enable a mobile robot to map its environment, plan a path to a new destination, and then control movement along that path including handling unexpected events that happen as it moves.
+Navigation capabilities enable a mobile robot to map its environment, plan a path to a new destination, and then control movement along that path including handling unexpected interruptions, such as an unforeseen obstacle, that happen as it moves.

 ROS also includes motion planning capabilities.
 See :doc:`About-Motion-planning`.